-If, in the following year, the sponsor fails to achieve initiation of the delayed phase, OR has breached the Board conditions placed upon that delay, the project will be automatically deleted from the TIP and the sponsor is required to reimburse all federal funds expended on the project.
-This action cannot be appealed to the DRCOG Board.
+If the sponsor decides not to appeal to the Board at its next available meeting, the sponsor must return all unspent federal funds allocated to the delayed project.
 In subsequent contracts with any sponsor that has experienced a deletion of a project due to such delay, RTD or CDOT may include a "termination for performance" clause.